Anjugramam

-Before 1956, Anjugramam was united with Kerala, and was located at the border of the states of Travancore-Cochin state and Madras state.
-Now it is in Kanniyakumari district, at the border of the district.
+Before 1956, Anjugramam was part of Travancore.
+Now it is in Kanniyakumari district of Tamil Nadu.

 Demographics

 As of 2001, Anjugramam had a population of 9,000.
 It has a higher literacy rate compared to the national average rate.
 Most of the people in the town are into various businesses as it is one of the main centers for shopping in the Kanyakumari district.